 Q: How should I come into the church?

 A: You may park in our parking lot.
 If it is full, you may park at Ballast Point Elementary School across the street.

 We will have shuttles transporting people from the Ballast Point Elementary School parking lot to the front door of the church.
 We ask that you social-distance on the shuttle and wear masks.

 There will only be one entrance: under the portico (overhang).
 You will be able to exit through any door from the sanctuary.
 There will also be floor decals pointing you in the right direction once inside.
 Inside the Worship Center, every other row will be designated with blue and white tape.
 There will be a sign when you walk in designating which color row to sit in for that service.
 You may sit with your family unit; however, we encourage you to social-distance from other family units.

 Q: How will fellowship be impacted by social distancing?

 A: We are suspending coffee service at this time.
 The soda fountain and water coolers will also not be available.
 We ask that you use air-fives and air-hugs only, please.
 We know you are excited to re-gather and see familiar faces again.
 We encourage you to greet one another and say “hello” from 6+ feet way.

 A: We use an outside cleaning service to deep-clean our campuses each week.
 Additionally, we have trained and equipped staff and volunteers with enhanced cleaning procedures, including cleaning all surfaces before, after, and during each service.

 Q: What changes have we made to the campus to support hand hygiene?

-A: We have added an additional 5 freestanding touchless hand sanitizer stations in the atrium area.
+A: We have added additional freestanding touchless hand sanitizer stations.
 In addition, there now are wall-dispenser sanitizer stations in every classroom.